JacksonKuo/blog/_posts/2025-9-7-tradeoffs-gha-commit-pinning.markdown

 #### Dependabot

 Generally we want to lean on the more established tools like Dependabot/Renovate.
-Dependabot will doing action commit pinning via `package-ecosystem: "github-actions"`.[^2]
+Dependabot will do action commit pinning via `package-ecosystem: "github-actions"`.[^2]

 ```yaml
   - package-ecosystem: "github-actions"